grommet/micro-frontend/README.md

 This [POC's live app](https://practical-turing-eb3bf3.netlify.app/) is built & deployed via Netlify.

-This Multi-Version Grommet application is focusing on supporting multi versions of the following packages:
+The Multi-Version Grommet application is focusing on supporting multi versions of the following packages:

 - Grommet
 - Styled-Components
 - React

-This app is an POC of how you can configure a build system to serve **different versions of Grommet, Styled-Components and React** side by side in the same app.
+This app is a POC of how you can configure a build system to serve **different versions of Grommet, Styled-Components and React** side by side in the same app.